 Sometimes, hotels and other amenities in tourist areas are run by companies based outside the local economy.

-Choosing to stay in accommodations which are locally owned and buying food and other items produced locally gives the traveler an opportunity to contribute to the local economy as opposed to benefiting the economy of mass tourism providers.
+Choosing to stay in accommodations that are locally owned and buying food and other items produced locally gives the traveler an opportunity to contribute to the local economy as opposed to benefiting the economy of mass tourism providers.

-It may be the case that not every traveler can choose a green or environmentally friendly option every time, but certainly the majority of travelers can choose to ‘go green’ when it comes to at least some of their travel options.
+It may be the case that not every traveler can choose a green or environmentally friendly option every time, but certainly, the majority of travelers can choose to ‘go green’ when it comes to at least some of their travel options.